NubPaws/KNearestNeighbors/README.md

-# Ran & Rami's Project
+# Yuval & Rami's Project

 ## Compilation
 To compile the code run the following command.<br/>